casualuser/compound-angular/README.md

 controllers for model / ui binding.
 (Client-side tier (Bower, Angular, PhantomJS))

+## Deploying and Testing

-Depending on the components (Angular or Compound) being tested and developed for you'll need to use 'grunt test' or 'compound test' respectively.
-A cli coangular file will be provided to do integrated deployments borrowing from each project's deployment methodology to achieve a Coangular web app / cluster.
+Depending on the components being developed and tested: Angular or Compound, you'll need to use 'grunt test' or 'compound test' respectively.
+A coangular cli will be provided to do integrated deployments borrowing from each project's deployment methodology to achieves the Coangular web app / cluster.

-## Testing

 _How do I run the project's automated tests?_

 ### Unit Tests

-1. `yo test`
+1. `grunt test`

 ### Development Mode